-- lacks sufficient property to provide for his/her reasonable needs;
+- lack sufficient property to provide for his/her reasonable needs;

-- is unable to be self sufficient through appropriate employment, or is the custodian of a child whose age or condition prevents the spouse from working outside the home;
+- are unable to be self-sufficient through appropriate employment, or is the custodian of a child whose age or condition prevents the spouse from working outside the home;

-- has made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse;*
+- have made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse;*

 - had a marriage of long duration and is of an age that may prevent the spouse from gaining employment adequate to be self-sufficient; or

-- has significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.*
+- have significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.*

-* 2018 Changes to Spousal Maintenance Law: Recently, the Arizona legislature revised the entitlement factors of spousal maintenance, altering Factor #3 and adding Factor #5.
-The new spousal maintenance revisions took effect in August 2018, and are discussed in more detail below.
+* 2018 Changes to Law: Recently, the legislature revised the entitlement factors, altering Factor #3 and adding Factor #5.
+The revisions took effect in August 2018 and are discussed in more detail below.

-What distinguishes mediation from litigation, with respect to spousal maintenance, is that in litigation, a Judge will determine whether an individual qualifies for spousal maintenance, while those in mediation mutually agree to any spousal maintenance award.
-Here, mediation provides a platform for spouses to develop their own agreements, as opposed to having a judge make the determination for them.
+In litigation, a judge determines whether an individual qualifies, while in mediation, spouses reach a mutual agreement.
+Mediation provides a platform for spouses to develop their own agreements, as opposed to having a judge make the determination for them.

-Under Arizona Law, ARS 25-319, “the court may grant a maintenance order for either spouse for any of the following reasons if it finds that the spouse seeking maintenance:”
+ARS 25-319, states “the court may grant a maintenance order for either spouse for any of the following reasons if it finds that the spouse seeking maintenance:

 “The spouse seeking maintenance lacks sufficient property to provide for his/her reasonable needs.”

 The law does not explicitly define what constitutes “sufficient property,” but the courts have provided some guidance.
-“Sufficient property” means property that, on its own, can provide for a spouse’s reasonable needs during his or her lifetime.
-Property allocated to one spouse, as part of the divorce decree, is considered when determining whether a spouse can provide for their needs with said property.
-In many cases, the property would actively produce income, either in its current form or by being converted into a suitable form so that it would provide a form of income.
+It means property that, on its own, can provide for a spouse’s reasonable needs during their lifetime.
+Property allocated as part of the divorce decree is considered as to whether a spouse can provide for their needs with said property.
+In many cases, the property could actively produce income, either in its current form or by being converted into a suitable form.

-In determining whether a person has sufficient property, the trial court may not consider the person’s earning potential in conjunction with his or her property.
-The trial court must evaluate the property element separately and determine whether the person’s property is “capable of independently providing for a spouse’s reasonable needs during his or her lifetime.”
+In determining whether a person has sufficient property, the court must evaluate the property element separately and determine whether the person’s property is “capable of independently providing for a spouse’s reasonable needs during his or her lifetime.”

-For example, in one case the court contemplated that the Wife might need to convert non-income-producing property into income-producing property or sell it to provide for herself.
-The court modified its maintenance award by limiting it to two years in order to give Wife adequate time to convert her property into a form that would provide for her reasonable needs going forward.
+In an example case, the court contemplated that the wife might need to convert the non-income-producing property into the income-producing property or sell it to provide for herself.
+The court modified her maintenance award by limiting it to two years in order to give her adequate time to convert her property into a form that would provide for her reasonable needs going forward.

 Determining whether a spouse is able to be self-sufficient through employment requires the Judge to consider additional factors, including the current labor market and the spouse’s existing skills and experience.
-Arizona courts give special consideration to older spouses who worked inside the home as homemakers, or stay-at-home-mom’s during long marriages, generally because the courts find that age and years out of the job market make it very difficult to find work that supports a lifestyle comparable to that enjoyed during marriage.
+The courts give special consideration to older spouses who worked inside the home as homemakers, or stay-at-home-moms during long marriages, generally, because the courts find that age and years out of the job market make it very difficult to find work that supports a lifestyle comparable to that enjoyed during the marriage.